microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-01.md

 Now that you have the custom image with all your software installed, developers will need to be able to use that image to create and run their own development box.

 - Create a dev box definition with a custom image
+  - **Important**: It can take anywhere from 20 minutes to an hour to validate the VM definition created from the custom image.
+If it still hasn't completed after 15 or 20 minutes.
+You can continue on with the lab using a different machine.
+Once the verification is successful you can come back to finish Task 3.
+It is ok to use your own computer for Day 1 and use the Dev Box on day 2.
 - Create a dev box pool within your project
 - Create and log in to your own dev box and use the tools you configured in the custom image